 - The Company will make timely disclosure via TDnet in accordance with the timely disclosure rules prescribed by financial instruments exchanges, disclose information on a timely basis through TDnet and also disclose the same information promptly in the website of the Company.
 The Company will also actively disclose any information that is judged by the Company to be useful for all stakeholders to understand our Group.

 To prevent leakage of financial results information and thereby ensure fairness, we set a certain period around one month preceding the announcements of earnings results as a “quiet period,” during which it will refrain from replying to any questions or comments on earnings results in order to prevent the leakage of earnings result information, and to ensure fairness.
 However, in the event of an expectation arising that significantly differs to the performance forecast during the quiet period, information shall be disclosed at the appropriate time and in the appropriate manner, in accordance with the timely disclosure rules, etc.

-- The information published in the website of the Company is intended for the purpose of providing information and not for the purpose of investment solicitation.
-The readers of the website of the Company are advised to make investment and other decisions regarding the Company based on their own judgment and at their own responsibility.
+- The information published on the website of the Company is intended for the purpose of providing information and not for the purpose of investment solicitation.
+The readers of the website of the Company are asked to make investment decisions based on their own judgment and at their own responsibility.

 Basic Policy on Dialogue with Shareholders

-- The Company shall designate the Representative Executive Officer and President, Chief Financial Officer (CFO), General Manager of the Investor Relations Department, and the General Manager of the General Affairs Department as the contact points for dialogue with shareholders.
+- The Company shall designate the Representative Executive Officer & Co- President, General Manager of the Investor Relations Department, and the General Manager of the General Affairs Department as the contact points for dialog with shareholders.
 The officer shall provide feedback on the opinions of shareholders expressed in the course of the dialogue regularly to the Board of Directors and useful comments will be reflected in the management.

 Information Disclosures and Dialogue Subject to the IR Policy